Stress can present itself through skin conditions like acne, inflammation, and more. How can you tell it’s from stress?

 Even before looking internally, there’s one beaming factor that can physically stress out your skin and weaken its defenses: ultraviolet (UV) radiation.
-A carcinogen via sun exposure, it can have a on skin.
+A carcinogenic (cancer-causing) component of sun exposure, it can have a

-Hives, psoriasis, eczema, dermatitis, rosacea… these are often a result of inflammation, but studies also show that when your brain is on overdrive it can actually your skin’s protective abilities.
+Hives, psoriasis, eczema, dermatitis, and rosacea are often a result of inflammation, but studies also show that when your brain is on overdrive, it can actually

 In other words, stress makes it harder for your skin to regulate and stay balanced.
 It’s no wonder you might have an extra breakout during a sleepless week or after an intense argument.

-Inflammation can also cause acne, but remember, some skin conditions like rosacea can look like acne too.
-It’s important to note the difference before treating the conditions — including whether or not your irritation is a result of stress, allergies, or a bad product.
+Inflammation can also cause acne.
+But remember, some skin conditions like rosacea can look like acne, too.
+It’s important to note the difference before treating the conditions, including whether your irritation is a result of stress, allergies, or a harmful product.